 August Reinhart Schopp was born in Bad Orb, Germany, in 1869.
 After emigrating to the United States in 1884, he began working for the Roosevelt Organ Company in New York City, where he learned the trade of pipe maker.
 He subsequently worked for several other east coast organbuilding firms, including Haskell, Hook & Hastings, Jardine, and Farrand & Votey.
 In 1898, Schopp and Leonard Gutfleisch left Farrand & Votey and formed the partnership of Gutfleisch & Schopp in Roselle, New Jersey. a pipe making firm.

-Circa 1901, Gutfleisch & Schopp moved to Alliance, Ohio, which was surrounded at the time by several emerging organbuilders: Schantz, Holtkamp, Hillgreen-Lane, Page, and others.
+Around 1901, Gutfleisch & Schopp moved to Alliance, Ohio, which was surrounded at the time by several emerging organbuilders: Schantz, Holtkamp, Hillgreen-Lane, Page, and others.
 In later years, Schopp was a supplier of pipes to M.P.
 Moller and Aeolian-Skinner.

-Active in 2015: Robert Schopp (Jr), president; Joe Russo, general manager; David Schopp, vice president; Sandee Monte, office manager.
+Staff (2015): Robert Schopp (Jr), president; Joe Russo, general manager; David Schopp, vice president; Sandee Monte, office manager.
 Approximately 40 employees.